urnathan/joust/README.md

 non-zero code.

 The actual command to run is subject to `$` expansion, which is similar, but not the same, as shell expansion.

-In particular shell quoting and substitution is different.
-Arguments are space-separated, use `{...}` braces to inhibit that -- the braces are dropped.
+* Shell quoting and substitution is different.
+Arguments are space-separated, use `{...}` braces to inhibit that &mdash; the braces are dropped.

+* Unlike shell, but like `Make`, variable expansion is recursive.

-Variable expansion uses `$var` or `${var}`, spaces in the variable expansion begin new arguments, unless the expansion itself is within braces.
-Variables are those specified via a definition file or on the command line.
+* Like shell, variable expansion uses `$var` or `${var}`.
+Spaces in the variable expansion begin new arguments, unless the expansion itself is within braces.

+* Variables are those specified via a definition file or on the command line.

 The program's stdin can be sourced from a file and its stdout can be